Overview

 Critical Thinking Task

-Answer the question “What are some potential drawbacks your superpower would have?” (time: no more than 1:30 minutes)
+Answer the question “If you reached your goal tomorrow, what new goal do you think you would set next?” (time: no more than 1:30 minutes)

 Speech